mountable/spinners/README.md

 ## Installation

 *@knekk/spinners* doesn't need much of a setup.
 Just link the provided CSS in your HTML head element (or install via `npm`), and use it as an single HTML element.
-You can also import it and use it as a vue component.
+You can also import it and use it as a Vue component.

 ### HTML